-- 2 Notwithstanding the preceding clause, those applicants who are unsuccessful in the first stage entrance examination of the Graduate School of Law are entitled to a refund of a fee for the second stage entrance examination. - 3 Notwithstanding preceding clause 1, under Article 49 of the regulations, those students who have paid their fees but file a decline of entrance by the 31st of March of the previous academic year may upon application be refunded the amount paid. - 4 Notwithstanding clause 1 of the regulations, those students who pay their second term fees at the same time as they pay their first terms fees and subsequently take a temporary leave of absence or withdraw from the university prior to the payment period of the second term fees are entitled to a refund of the second term amount.
+- 2 Notwithstanding stipulations in the preceding clause, unsuccessful candidates in the primary entrance examinations conducted by the Graduate School of Law are entitled to a refund of fees for the secondary entrance examination upon request. - 3 Notwithstanding stipulations in clause 1, students who have performed payment procedures for tuition as stipulated in provisions in Article 49 clause 2 but decline acceptance of entrance to the University by March 31st of the previous academic year may, upon application, be refunded with a monetary amount equivalent to the amount of tuition paid. - 4 Notwithstanding stipulations in clause 1, students who have performed payment procedures for tuition due for both the first and second semesters during the period of payment for tuition due for the first semester but subsequently take a temporary leave of absence or withdraw from the University prior to the period of payment for tuition due for the second semester may, upon application, be refunded with a monetary amount equivalent to the amount of tuition paid.

-Chapter 11 Special Auditors, Special Research Students, Auditors, Research Students, Law School Graduate Training Students and International Students
+Chapter 11 Special Auditors, Special Research Students, Auditors, Research Students, Visiting Law Students and International Students